jju/stubbl/matches/gcxi-02-ctft.md

 Pick: Tide (or Tatters)

-Septimus wasn't the equal of Venus and that's why the Tide didn't win this one.
+Septimus wasn't the equal of Veens and that's why the Tide didn't win this one.

 > Weather: Nice
 > Toss: FT-Receive